tanjlg/pendulum/README.md

+# Blended Learning in Physics Practicals #
-# Pendulum Experiment
+## The Pendulum Experiment ##

-This script is intended to be published as as Streamlit app at https://share.streamlit.io/tanjlg/pendulum/main.
+This repository hosts the script and media files for the corresponding Streamlit app at https://share.streamlit.io/tanjlg/pendulum/main.

-The app is meant to be used as a digitised form of the Pendulum experiment typically conducted for Secondary 3 students, with no change to the data collection aspect - physically.
-However, the data tabulation will be digital, which will facilitate post-processing and data analysis.
-Crucially, students will be able to manipulate the widget to draw a line of best-fit between the period of the pendulum squared, and its length.
+This app is intended to be an Practical e-Worksheet for Upper Secondary - JC students, and is intended to be carried out in a blended fashion, with the data collection component done physically (preferred) or asynchronously (artificial data supplied).
+The physical data collection may be done *in situ* in the laboratory on the e-Worksheet using a Personal Learning Device, or recorded in an experimental log and then transferred to the e-Worksheet subsequently.
+The student may then immediately or subsequently post-process the data asynchronously, including tabulation, computation of relevant quantities, plotting of relevant quantities, plotting of line of best-fit, and crucially, interpret the graphical parameters in relation to the underlying physical relations and constants.

+The key affordance of the app is in the sense-making of the plotting of the best-fit line, i.e. by minimisation of some cost function.
+This is achieved by a slide-bar widget where the student may manipulate the line of best-fit between the period of the pendulum squared, and its length.
+One current limitation of the app is that the widget does not afford for ad-hoc mathematical computations to be made; thus the calculation of the period squared from the measured quantity is automated and not explicitly performed by the student.
+Key considerations of using the app include integration with existing Learner Management Plaform, in particular, the MOE Student Learning Space, building resilience for home-based learning, increasing the authenticity of data analysis for Practicals, and instilling elements of statistical learning and data-literacy.

+This app is also intended to supplement a microcourse currently in development with AI Singapore, for the AI for Curriculum Community of Practice.
+The title of the microcourse is: Data Science in Practicals - The Pendulum Experiment.